dirkpuge/glossary/os.md

 Also known as a scheduler.
 It selects processes from the queue and loads them into memory for execution.
 Process loads into the memory for CPU scheduling.
 The primary objective of the job scheduler is to provide a balanced mix of jobs, such as **[I/O](https://github.com/non-binary/glossary/blob/main/hardware.md#io)** bound and processor bound.
 It also controls the degree of multiprogramming.

+## Shell

+A shell is a user interface for access to an operating system's services.
+In general, operating system shells use either a command-line interface (CLI)

 ## Ubuntu

 Ubuntu is a **[Linux distribution](https://github.com/non-binary/glossary/blob/main/os.md#distribution)** based on **[Debian](https://github.com/non-binary/glossary/blob/main/os.md#debian)** mostly composed of free and **[open-source](https://github.com/non-binary/glossary/blob/main/misc.md#open-source)** software.